MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 ## Format re-ordered list of citekeys

-The script `texList2typList.py` depends only on standard modules.
+The script `texList2inputs.py` depends only on standard modules.
-It prepares a list of citekeys for inclusion in the body of the main.tex file (labeled mabib0573.tex here).
+It prepares a list of citekeys for inclusion in the body of the master main.tex file (labeled mabib0573.tex here).
 This eases reordering long lists of entries.
 Sample input `papersAboutCoding.tex` and output `citations.tex` files are provided.